MARTIMM/qa-manager/doc/design.md

   * Boolean; Hash of required, default
   * Image; Hash of required
   * Array; Hash of required
-  * Set; Hash of required, catagory name, set name
+  * Set; Hash of required, category name, set name
 * Widget representation.
 Entry when absent.
 Each of the representations must show a clue as to whether the field is required.
 Default values must be filled in (light gray) when value is absent.
 When another set is referred, a button is placed to show a new dialog with the QA from that set.
 A boolean value displayed in a ComboBox has two entries with 'Yes' or 'No' as well as for two RadioButtons with 'Yes' or 'No' text.
   * Number; Entry, Scale
   * String; Entry, TextView, ComboBox